WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/index.md

 ## Types of IO

-Meadow IO ports are divided into two categories; _Digital_ and _Analog_.
+Meadow IO ports are divided into two categories: _Digital_ and _Analog_.

-Digital and analog refer to the type of electrical signal used; either `HIGH`/`LOW` for digital, or a range of voltage for analog, and they're used for different things.
+Digital and analog refer to the type of electrical signal used; either `HIGH`/`LOW` for digital, or a range of voltages for analog, and they're used for different things.

 ### [Digital IO](/Meadow/Meadow_Basics/IO/Digital/)